What are the benefits of using individual logins for each pupil on Purple Mash?

 For example, when many pupils log into one account to carry out a 2Do, they might overwrite one another's work when they click on save.

-When setting up users, we recommend populating our template Excel spreadsheet, and then uploading this via the import wizard on 2Lasso.
+When setting up users, we recommend using MIS Sync from your school database.
+You can do this manually by populating our template Excel spreadsheet, and then uploading this via the import wizard on 2Lasso.

 Individual logins for pupils can be made age-appropriate, where younger pupils can have very simple login credentials, and older pupils have more complex ones.
+There are a range of password options, we recommend picture logins for younger pupils (combined with quick login shortcut, then pupils can login without typing anything).
 See "Can I use easy or simple passwords for younger pupils?"

 For more on this, please see: How can I learn more about user management?